thomivy/edgeware-node/README.md

 # edgeware-node

-A Parity Substrate node implementing [Edgeware](https://edgewa.re).
+A Parity Substrate node implementing [Straightedge](https://straighted.ge), an ethical fork of [Edgeware](https://edgewa.re).

 ## To get started

 Download this entire repository to the file system that you are using to run the validator node.

-You can do this by going to [this page](https://github.com/hicommonwealth/edgeware-node) and selecting "Clone or download" followed by "Download ZIP".
+You can do this by going to [this page](https://github.com/sikkatech/starightedge-node) and selecting "Clone or download" followed by "Download ZIP".

-Once you have downloaded the zip file, unzip the `edgeware-node-master` folder onto the file system.
-All commands referenced in this document need to be run from within this `edgeware-node-master` folder.
+Once you have downloaded the zip file, unzip the `straightedge-node-master` folder onto the file system.
+All commands referenced in this document need to be run from within this `straightedge-node-master` folder.

 ## Fresh start
 If your device is clean (such as a fresh cloud VM) you can use this script, otherwise, proceed with the *Initial Setup*.